 If had to guess a schedule one needs to look at the previous launches.
 But that’s not the case with Apple Watch.
 Apple had announced its first smartwatch in September 2014 and launched the device in April 2015.
 The second generation of Apple Watch (Apple Watch Series 2 and Apple Watch Series 1) was rolled out in the September Apple event in the year 2016.
 So there’s a gap of 17 months between the launch of the first two generation.
 Although there are rumours suggesting the device in question could launch in April 2017, our best bet is that Apple Watch comes out in September 2017, at earliest.
-It’ll roll out with iPhone 7S or iPhone 8, whichever comes out in 2017.
+It’ll roll out with iPhone 7S or iPhone 8 or the much-awaited iOS 11, whichever comes out in 2017.

 Apple Watch 3 Price

 The original Apple Watch was launched in 2015 at a price of $349 and the second one was launched at a slightly upped price of $369.
 By the looks of it’s the Apple Watch 3 could come with some major revamp and could come with a price tag of $469.
 With the huge popularity surrounding Apple Watches, the higher price is not going to be much of an issue for people who wish to get their hands on the device.